spinque/query-api-ts/README.md

 See the [documentation](https://spinque.github.io/query-api-ts/) for a complete list.

-### Filtered search
+### Filtered search (or faceted search)

-_Filtered search_ is a common pattern found in applications built on Spinque.
+_Filtered_ or _faceted search_ is a common pattern found in search applications.
-This library provides a FilteredSearch abstraction to ease the interaction between queries in a faceted search setup.
+This library provides a FilteredSearch abstraction to ease the interaction between all different queries in such a setup.

 The following example shows how a search endpoint 'movie_search' can be used in combination with facet filters 'genre' and 'director'.